logo

 C7: 032310

 Now ... get ready to witness some pretty interesting things, and a weird sense of "this can't be happening".
+And you may want to use Sound Thinking to interactively illustrate true drop-D and partial drop-D side by side.

 With the guitar partially capoed, as shown, hold down a D chord and strum across all six strings.
 Notice that the sixth string sounds a deep bass note one octave lower than the 4th string.
 Most people think, “OK.
 What's the big deal?
 That's just like Drop-D tuning!”
-Indeed, in this respect, it's like Drop-D tuning.
+Indeed, in this respect, it's exactly like Drop-D tuning.
 But there's a huge difference.
 Any fretted note on the 6th string behaves like standard tuning!
 (Repeat this ten times out loud.You don't need to understand it; just remember it.)

 At this point many people now conclude “Oh!
 So its Drop-D tuning but with normal chord fingerings!”
-Well, not exactly.
+Well ...not exactly.

 Confused?
-Take another look at The Principles of Partial Reality.
-Rest assured that the entire explanation is succinctly expressed there.You needn't study and strain or fully understand them to proceed.
-However I'd advise that you review these points often and get those ideas percolating, especially at first.
+Take another look at the section at the top of this article, etitled: The Principles of Partial Reality.
+Rest assured, the entire explanation is succinctly expressed there.
+You needn't study and strain to fully understand the principles before proceed.
+However I'd advise that you review these points often and get those ideas percolating from the start.
+Then you've have a chance of recociling the suprises as they arise.
+And they will!

 Back to our encounter with things cool yet mysterious.

-D and F are not the only magical chords that perform this Drop-D defying feat.When your guitar is partially capoed, most of your guitar behaves just like standard tuning.
+D and F are not the only magical chords that perform this Drop-D defying feat.
+When your guitar is partially capoed, MOST of your guitar behaves just like standard tuning.
+In fact, the following "freedoms" and familiarities are true in ANY partial capo situation:

 • All full bar chords work: Bm, F#m.
 Plus many of the "slash" chords: D/F#, C/G, and Am/G. (Bear in mind NONE of these fingerings work in Drop-D.)